 Kendra Gillman, has been with RSM since 2009 and works part time in circulation.
 She loves to carve her own rubber stamps and enjoys making cards and scrapbooking.
 Kendra's hobbies include: knitting, dog agility and animal training, unicycle hockey, Ultimate Frisbee, letterboxing and most any kind of crafting.
 She loves that her part time work allows her to spend time at her hobbies and with her husband, Cody and their dog, Onyx.

 Michael Malan started collecting rubber stamps before he even knew about RubberStampMadness.
 Their graphic potential intrigued him and his envelopes have never been the same since then.
 Along with art, Michael has a strong interest in poetry.
 Along with writing his own poems, in 2009 he and Peter Sears, a former RSM employee, started Cloudbank, a magazine of contemporary writing.
 The biannual magazine features rubber-stamped artwork on the cover, with short prose, poetry and reviews inside.

-Staff writers at RubberStampMadness include Christina Hecht, Kay Young, Jackie Shenise, Karen Sweeny-Justice, Melanie King, and Lisa Miller.
+Staff writers at RubberStampMadness include Christina Hecht, Kay Young, Jackie Shenise, Karen Sweeny-Justice, Melanie King, Lisa Miller and Sue Speck.

 A Little Rubber History

 RSM's history goes back to 1978 and the publication of the book, The Rubber Stamp Album by Joni K. Miller and Lowry Thompson.
 In 1980, Lowry launched RubberStampMadness from her home in New Caanan, Connecticut.
 Two years later, she sold the magazine (at that time in a 20-page newspaper format) to Roberta Sperling and Michael Malan.
 Lowry dubbed the new editor, Rubberta Stampling, and the name has stuck.